 Approach to Wellness

-Ana is a member of the American Psychological Association (APA), as well as the APA’s Division 17 (Society of Counseling Psychology), Division 32 (Humanistic Psychology), and Division 35 (Psychology of Women).
+I am a member of the American Psychological Association, APA’s Division 17 (Society of Counseling Psychology), and the Florida Psychological Association.